The Rose and Crown

 Seventy years later . . .

-J B Priestley was a familiar name and voice across the UK.
-With a string of best-selling novels and successful plays to his name, he had been a frequent commentator on the radio during the war, his quiet but strong Yorkshire voice drawing millions of listeners to the wireless.
+For much of the twentieth century J B Priestley was a familiar name and voice across the UK.
+With a string of best-selling novels and successful plays to his name, he had been a frequent commentator on the radio during the Second World War, his quiet but strong Yorkshire voice drawing millions of listeners to the wireless.
 A socialist, his views helped lay the ground for the Labour Party's victory in 1945, which led to the establishment of the welfare state.
 Later he was a founding member of the Campaign for Nuclear Disarmament.

 (see Priestley's entry on Wikipedia)